2021-2022 Attendance Policy

 Unexplained absence: Families are expected to notify the school whenever a student is unable to attend school, either in advance of the absence (preferred) or following the absence.

-Immunization exclusion: When a student is unable to attend school due to lack of appropriate immunizations the absence(s) are considered unexcused.
+Immunization exclusion: When a student is unable to attend school due to lack of appropriate immunizations the absence(s) are considered unexcused and are coded accordingly.

 Family vacations or travel: Families should plan vacations and trips when school is not in session.
-If students so miss school, families must work with the school to develop plans for take-home work and make up work.
+If student is to travel for an extended period of time, parent/guardian will need to supply the school with documentation.
+If students miss school, families must work with the school to develop plans for take-home work and make up work.

 Lateness/Dismissals: